springdo/aperto-blue-list/instructions/README.md

 ####Challenge!!
 ```
+  1) cf login | change api | change space / org
-  1) Create a new Cloudant instance through the CLI
+  2) Create a new Cloudant instance through the CLI
-  2) Deploy the sample application to Bluemix using the CLI
-  3) Up the amount of memory on the app through the UI, then redeploy
+  3) Install a plugin through the cli
+  4) cf push the application
+  5) Get application logs from running app.
 ```

 ---